mish-mash-style/mishmash/README.md

 There are many many JS style guides out there so why reinvent the wheel?
 If you are looking to standardise the way your team writes JS take a look at the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

 ### JavaScript / CSS hooks
-Onlt to be used for JavaScript and not for styling.
+Only to be used for JavaScript and not for styling.

 ## NoJS